The Care and Feeding of the AR/M16 Platform Rifles

 BARREL WEAR AND TEAR

 The other area of concern is the gas port, especially with the shorter barreled M4 carbines which operate at a higher port pressure than the longer M16 rifles.
-The area at the front edge of the port in the bore will begin to erode causing a lose of gas system pressure.
+The area at the front edge of the port in the bore will begin to erode causing a loss of gas system pressure.
 This wear is not detectable with a gage and must be inspected with a bore scope.

 ACCURACY TEST LOAD